particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### Migration guides 2025-01-07

+Added power supply notes to all P2 and M-SoM migration guides.

 ### Muon power jumper 2025-01-06

 Added a warning to the M1 enclosure datasheet to set the power jumper before installation.
 Also added a picture of the jumper to the Muon datasheet.